oVirt/ovirt-site/source/develop/release-management/features/network/allowExplicitDnsConfiguration.html.md

 As mentioned, you can specify DNS Configuration at two places:

-#### Updating Management Network
+#### Updating (Management) Network
-(note — when editing another network this option won't be available)
+You can update any network with DNS Configuration, however all such DNS Configurations will be simply ignored during creation of new host except for the DNS configuration defined on the network, which happens to be management network at time of creating new host.
 ![Edit Logical Network Dialog with DNS Configuration](editLogicalNetworkDialogWithDnsConfiguration.png "Edit Logical Network Dialog with DNS Configuration")

 #### Updating 'attachment' of Management Network on specific Host